LexiTurgeon/BuildASurveryForm/README.md

 # BuildASurveryForm
 Building a Survey form with HTML &amp; CSS

 This was a project I did to learn HTML & CSS on my own.
 The project gave a list of requirements.
 I followed the requirements to create the HTML file.
 I then formatted and changed the display with a CSS file.
+This was done using the "freecodecamp.org" resource.

 1. You should have a page title in an h1 element with an id of title.
 2. You should have a short explanation in a p element with an id of description.